legiongis/hmsf-md/docs/permissions.md

+# Permissions

-# View, Create/Edit Access to Resource Instances
+## View, Create/Edit Access to Resource Instances

 Of the four Resource Models, only **Scout Reports** can be created and updated by Scouts and Land Managers.
 Historic Cemeteries and Historic Structures can be viewed by any user, including guests, and a custom rule-based permission system determines who can view specific Archaeological Sites.